-There are many types of wooden furniture, and the choice of wooden furniture is indeed a problem for many people.
+There are many types of wooden furniture, and choosing the right wooden furniture for their residence or industrial premises can be a huge problem for some people.

 Especially in the chaotic market, diverse crafts, and rich materials, each wooden furniture has different characteristics and different styles.

-In fact, the most important thing when choosing wooden furniture is the material.
+In fact, the most important thing when choosing wooden furniture is material.

 Today, there are countless wooden furniture materials on the furniture market that dazzle you.